 When it comes to retirement planning there’s a lot to it, and the adjustment may be challenging at first.
 It may feel scary knowing that you no longer have a steady stream of income from your job . . . and will instead be tapping into the money you’ve worked so diligently to save.
 But instead of feeling remorse or guilt about the past or anxiety about the future, it’s the perfect time to keep things positive and do some serious research.

 You are going to have to do your arithmetic before you can develop a good retirement plan of action.
 If you haven’t already, do the research on how to budget, manage, and invest your money wisely.
 This may require you to develop an entirely new skill set.
 You have time to read now that you’re retired, right?

 In other words, don’t just depend on a financial planner or advisor . . . learn how to take control of your money on your own.
-(If you do want to hire a professional make sure you find one who has your best interests in mind, and works on a fee-only basis.
+(If you do want to hire a professional, make sure you find one who has your best interests in mind and who works on a fee-only basis.
 This may require you to interview several candidates.)